 - Eggs in the Shell: As the egg heats, all that steam has nowhere to go in the shell until it builds to the point where the egg explodes—even if you place it in a dish with water.

 - Frozen Meats: One of the benefits of the microwave is the quick, intense heat to thaw and cook frozen foods.
 One of the foods that should be monitored carefully is frozen meat.
 Because the meat is usually thick—especially ground beef—it is difficult to ensure that the center is fully-cooked.
-This can result in over-cooked areas while some spots are still raw and filled with dangerous bacteria like E.coli.
+This can result in over-cooked areas while some spots are still raw.

 - Frozen Breast Milk: Breast milk should be thawed in the refrigerator instead of the microwave.
 Uneven heating is dangerous and can burn the baby's throat.